|THE BOARD’S CONDUCT OF ITS AFFAIRS

 During the year, each of the Board committees also conducted an annual self-evaluation to assess its effectiveness as a whole and explored ways to further enhance its effectiveness.

-The Nominating Committee is satisfied with the current composition and performance of the Board both individually and as a whole.
+The Nominating Committee is satisfied with the current compositions and performances of the Board and the Board

 Access to Information